Galactica-corp/galactica-monorepo/packages/snap/docs/rpcAPI.md

 #### Returns

-- JSON `object` of the zkCertificate according to the standard.
+- JSON `object` of the encrypted zkCertificate according to the standard.

 #### Example